 Current Procedural Terminology © American Medical Association.
 All Rights Reserved.

 Blue Cross and Blue Shield Kansas is an independent licensee of the Blue Cross Blue Shield Association

-Study; Trial Setting Sites Dates Participants Interventio ons Active Comparator untreated acute migraine episode.
-Participants had not received any medication prior to being admitted to the Domingues et al (2021) Home, Brazil NR Nov 2017- Jul 2018 ED.
-Adults (18 to 65 years of age) with IHS-defined migraine with or without aura.
+Study; Trial Setting Sites Dates Participants Interventio ons presenting to the ED with an untreated acute migraine episode.
+Participants had not received any medication prior to being admitted to the ED.
+Domingues et al (2021) ^{106,} Home, Brazil NR Nov 2017- Jul 2018 Adults (18 to 65 years of age) with IHS-defined migraine with or without aura.
 Most participants were under pharmacological treatment for migraine but specifics of treatment for acute episodes during the study period were not reported.
 TENS (20 minutes, self-applied at home) (n=42) Sham TENS using a device with settings that did not meet those required for effective analgesic treatment by TENS devices (20 minutes, self applied at home) (n=32)